-- Use of the device must be consistent with the educational objectives of the district. - Do not access social networking sites. - Do not play games during instructional time. - Use for individual profit or gain or other commercial activities is not acceptable.
-Use for product advertisement or political action or political activities is prohibited.
+- Use of the device must be consistent with the educational objectives of the district. - Do not access social networking sites. - Do not play games that are not educational. - Use for individual profit or gain or other commercial activities is not acceptable. - Use for product advertisement or political action or political activities is prohibited.